 Every year, the Big Dipper (Great Bear) descends to its lowest point in the sky on November evenings.
 In fact, people in the southern part of the United States can’t see the Big Dipper in the evening right now, because it swings beneath their northern horizon.
+And, of course, it can’t be seen in the evening from Southern Hemisphere latitudes now either.

 Even in the northern states, the Big Bear is hard to spot.
 The Big Dipper skims along the northern horizon in the evening, ducking behind any obstructions – such as trees and mountains.